dfm/python-fsps/docs/installation.rst

 environment variable.
 Python-FSPS requires that variable to be set and it will fail to import if it is set incorrectly.

-Python-FSPS is built against specific versions of the FSPS Fortran API, so it is important that you have a recent version of FSPS through git.
-Currently Python-FSPS is built against FSPS v3.0.
+Python-FSPS is built against specific versions of the FSPS Fortran API and data files, so it is important that you have a recent version of FSPS through git.
+Currently Python-FSPS is built against FSPS v3.2.

 Installing stable version
 -------------------------